 - .04% BAC or higher for commercial drivers

 - .01% BAC or higher if under age 21

 Driving Under the Influence (DUI) Law

-It is a crime for anyone with a blood alcohol concentration of .08% or higher to operate a motor vehicle on a public roadway.
-The only evidence needed for a person to be found guilty of DUI is blood, breath, or urine test results showing .08% BAC.
-A person may be arrested and convicted of DUI on a BAC lower than .08%.
-Prosecution would depend on the lack of driving skill, poor performance during field sobriety tests and other signs of impairment for a District Attorney to decide.
+It is a crime for anyone with a blood alcohol concentration of .08 percent or higher to operate a motor vehicle on a public roadway.
+The only evidence needed for a person to be found guilty of DUI is blood, breath, or urine test results showing .08 percent BAC.

 How Alcohol Affects Driving Ability